naru-jpn/pencil/README.md

 #### Define writable and readable enum

-Type of raw value should conform `ReadWriteElement` and add `, ReadWriteElement` for enum.
+Type of raw value should conform `ReadWriteElement` and add `ReadWriteElement` for enum.

 ```
 enum Sample: Int, ReadWriteElement {